Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Related Works

 \subsection{Learning-Based Reliability Prediction and Anomaly Detection}

-Machine learning (ML) has recently emerged as a powerful paradigm for reliability prediction and anomaly detection in 5G networks.
-A comprehensive survey in~\cite{Murphy2024_TNSM_FaultSurvey} reviewed the evolution of ML methods for fault prediction in telecommunication networks, ranging from traditional neural architectures to recent graph- and transformer-based frameworks.
-Early attempts, such as the deep neural network (DNN) model proposed in~\cite{Islam2023_TNSM_DNNRLF}, demonstrated that RLFs can be effectively predicted from key performance indicators (KPIs) and control-plane signaling collected in 5G radio access networks (RANs).
-However, these early DNN-based approaches often lacked the ability to capture complex spatial and temporal dependencies inherent in dense 5G deployments.
+Machine learning (ML) has emerged as a promising approach for reliability prediction and anomaly detection in 5G networks.
+A comprehensive survey in~\cite{Murphy2024_TNSM_FaultSurvey} reviews the evolution of ML-based fault prediction, from early neural architectures to recent graph- and transformer-based frameworks.

-To address these limitations, advanced deep learning architectures have been proposed.
-Transformer-based models have shown superior capability in learning long-term temporal relationships, as demonstrated in~\cite{Farooq2025_ICC_TransformerRLF}, where lightweight variants such as Linformer and Performer achieved high detection accuracy with reduced computational cost.
-Further improvement was achieved by combining graph neural networks (GNNs) with transformers, enabling spatial correlation modeling across multiple base stations~\cite{Hasan2025_TMLCN_GNNTransformerRLF}.
-These studies highlight the evolution toward more expressive and scalable frameworks for real-time RLF prediction.
+Early studies, such as~\cite{Islam2023_TNSM_DNNRLF}, demonstrated that RLFs can be predicted from key performance indicators (KPIs) and control-plane signaling.
+More recent works have explored advanced architectures, including transformer-based models~\cite{Farooq2025_ICC_TransformerRLF} and graph-enhanced frameworks~\cite{Hasan2025_TMLCN_GNNTransformerRLF}, to capture complex temporal and spatial dependencies in dense deployments.

-In parallel, ML has also been applied to anomaly detection in broader 5G-IoT environments.
-For instance,~\cite{Pirbhulal2025_ICC_AD5GIoT} introduced a hybrid CNN-LSTM framework that integrates multi-level temporal features to detect traffic anomalies in distributed IoT infrastructures.
-Such approaches illustrate the general applicability of data-driven reliability modeling across different layers and verticals of 5G systems.
+In parallel, ML has also been applied to anomaly detection in broader 5G-IoT systems, for example using hybrid CNN-LSTM frameworks~\cite{Pirbhulal2025_ICC_AD5GIoT}.

-Despite these advances, most existing methods remain validated under simulated or generic network conditions.
-Their adaptation to mission-critical railway environments, where safety and latency constraints are far more stringent, has not been systematically explored.
-The present study aims to bridge this gap by establishing a measurement-driven benchmark for early RLF detection in real 5G NSA metro scenarios, enabling quantitative assessment of existing models under realistic mobility and signal fluctuation patterns.
+In contrast to these model-driven studies, this work adopts a measurement-driven benchmark to evaluate the feasibility of seconds-ahead early warning using lightweight device-side features under real-world mobility and signaling conditions.